ni/nimi-python/docs/nidmm/enums.rst

-    .. py:attribute:: nidmm.ADCCalibration.ON
+    .. py:attribute:: nidmm.ADCCalibration.ADC_CALIBRATION_ON

         The DMM measures an internal reference to calculate the correct gain for the  measurement.